nthpaul/alta-be/README.md

     - Enable smarter outfit recommendations beyond text matching (vision, preferences, etc.)
     - Payments & E-commerce Integration (checkout, order tracking)
     - Social Features (share outfits, follow users, save favorite looks)
-- [ ] Region-specific recommendations (local brands, weather, etc.)
+- [ ] Region-specific recommendations (local brands, weather, currency, etc.)

+## On simulating AI chain of thought in the UI
+A naive approach would be to pass the user's query to an AI that outputs a structured response that fills the blanks in a template for steps that take place in the AI orchestration pipeline.
+E.g. For instance, if a user searches for 'affordable minimalist sneakers,' the AI might structure its thought process like: 1) Prioritizing budget-friendly options, 2) Filtering for minimalist styles, 3) Highlighting brands you've interacted with before.